Slion/SharpLibStreamDeck/README.md

 # SharpLibStreamDeck

-StreamDeckSharp is a simple (unofficial) .NET interface for the Stream Deck (https://www.elgato.com/de/gaming/stream-deck).
+SharpLibStreamDeck is a .NET library to interface with [Elgato Gaming Stream Deck].
 This project is not related to _Elgato Systems GmbH_ in any way.

 ## Quickstart